-Consider each Enterprise post an opportunity to attract prospects, delight your customers, and add to your business’s authority.
+Offer content upgrades and other items where it makes sense to.
+But consider each Enterprise post an opportunity to attract prospects, delight your customers, and add to your business's authority.

 While OkDork.com is a great Guest Host example, it’s also a good Homer example.
 There’s probably a bit of Crash-Test Dummy, Tell-All, and Rogue in there as well.

-However, each blog typically has a dominant type of post and it’s important that yours does too, otherwise it may be a sign that you still have some work to be. done around clarifying your vision or business goals.
+However, each blog typically has a dominant type of post and it’s important that yours does too, otherwise it may be a sign that you still have some work to be done around clarifying your vision or business goals.